• Skip to primary navigation

 Luscious & glossy vegan chocolate ganache can be yours in 5 minutes and 4 ingredients with this foolproof formula.

-Just heat coconut milk with bittersweet chocolate and whisk for a deep, dark, gooey chocolate topping for cakes and cupcakes – or for licking off of spoons, you do you!
-Pair this with my coconut flour chocolate cake for dairy-free chocolate dessert bliss.
-Includes a paleo-friendly option.
+Just heat coconut milk with bittersweet chocolate and whisk for a deep, dark, gooey chocolate topping to swirl or pipe over cakes and cupcakes – or for licking off of spoons, you do you ;)

-If you prefer less-sweet frosting but can't ever get enough chocolate, let me introduce you to your new cake topping BFF: coconut milk chocolate ganache.
+If you prefer less-sweet frosting and can't ever get enough chocolate, let me introduce you to your new BFF: coconut milk chocolate ganache.

 Made with loads of dark chocolate emulsified into enough liquid to make it creamy, ganache can be poured over cakes, piped or swirled over cupcakes or brownies, chilled and rolled into truffles, or simply eaten by the spoonful for those of us with no shame.